 Bart De Stasio

 Barrett, Nicholas J., "Effects of Toxic Cyanobacteria (Microcystis Aeruginosa) on the Feeding and Reproduction Ecology of the Copepod Eurytemora Affinis from Green Bay, Lake Michigan" (2014).
 Lawrence University Honors Projects.
-Paper 60.
+60.